-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
-Include early decision, early action, and students who began studies during summer in this cohort.
+C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year student who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+Include early decision, early action, as students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.
-Total first-time, first-year (freshman) men who applied3290 Total first-time, first-year (freshman) women who applied4880 Total first-time, first-year (freshman) men who were admitted1870 Total first-time, first-year (freshman) women who were admitted3123 Total full-time, first-time, first-year (freshman) men who enrolled1090 Total part-time, first-time, first-year (freshman) men who enrolled11 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, please answer the questions below for Fall 2010 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is yo our waiting list ranked?
+Total first-time, first-year (freshman) men who applied2040 Total first-time, first-year (freshman) women who applied2989 Total first-time, first-year (freshman) men who were admitted786 Total first-time, first-year (freshman) women who were admitted1477 Total full-time, first-time, first-year (freshman) men who enrolled388 Total part-time, first-time, first-year (freshman) men who enrolled7 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes No If yes, please answer the questions below for Fall 2013 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
 If yes, do you release that information to students?
-Do you release that information to school counselors? mission Requirements High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students? □ Require □ Recommend □ Neither require nor recommend
+Do you release that information to school counselors?
+Admission Requirements C3.
+High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+Require Recommend Neither require nor recommend